screwbreaker/OpenA1200RTC/README.md

 You get cheap, professionally-made and good quality PCBs, that will help with this and [other projects](https://www.pcbway.com/project/member/shareproject/?bmbid=41100).

-Also, if you still have to register to that site, [you can use this link](https://www.pcbway.com/setinvite.aspx?inviteid=41100) to get some bonus initial credit (and some more to help the author of projects lik this).
+Also, if you still have to register to that site, [you can use this link](https://www.pcbway.com/setinvite.aspx?inviteid=41100) to get some bonus initial credit (and some more to help the author of projects like this).

 Again, if you want to use another manufacturer, feel free to, don't feel obligated :).